-When turn on power supply, while the power supply voltage is lower than power on reset circuit release voltage ( $V{PREL}$ ), the power on reset detection signal is generated.
-Refer to "Figure 3.1 Reset Operation by Power On Reset Circuit" for details.
+When turn on power supply, while the power supply voltage is lower than Power On Reset Circuit release voltage (V{PREL}), the Power On Reset detection signal is generated.
+Refer to "Figure 3.1 Reset Operation by Power On Reset Circuit" for detail.

-While the power on reset signal is generated, the reset is asserted to the CPU and the peripherals.
+While the Power On Reset signal is generated, the reset is asserted to the CPU and the peripherals.